utdata/csvkit-nicar/README.md

 Confused?
 Don't worry about it ... you'll do fine.
 And no, you won't destroy the computer.
 It'll be ok.

-NOTE: If you are reading this in the Markdown file, I'm using text inside of tick marks like `do this` to indicate you are type it into the terminal.
-DON'T INCLUDE THE TICK MARKS.
-If viewing on github, the commands are in red type.
+### About commands

+When you look at your command prompt, the character is a dollar sign: $

+To designate input you type in vs output the computer spits out, I will include the  `$` to show you type it in.
+But DON'T TYPE IN THE `$`.

 ### Launch the Terminal app.